Protections for corporate sector whistleblowers

 The regime also applies to whistleblower reports made before 1 July 2019, if a whistleblower's confidentiality is breached or they suffer detriment on or after 1 July 2019.

-Public companies, large proprietary companies, and corporate trustees of registrable superannuation entities will be required to have a whistleblower policy and to make that policy available to officers and employees of the company.
+From 1 January 2020, public companies, large proprietary companies, and corporate trustees of registrable superannuation entities are required to have a whistleblower policy and to make that policy available to officers and employees of the company.

 There are penalties for failing to comply with the requirement to have a whistleblower policy.